tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

   6. Review apps that appear in the work profile.
   7. If the same applications show in the Test DPC app, the apps are expected by the OEM for that device.

-### Unapproved Google Play for Work store apps aren't being removed from the Mobile Apps page in Intune
+### Unapproved Managed Google Play for Work store apps aren't being removed from the Client Apps page in Intune
 This is expected behavior.

 ### Managed Google Play apps aren't being reported under the Discovered Apps blade in the Intune portal
 This is expected behavior.
+Only system apps installed in the Work Profile are inventoried in the Discovered Apps blade.
+To see installed Managed Google Play applications, use the **Managed Apps** blade.

 ### Are Web Applications supported for work profile enrolled devices?
-Not currently.
+Yes.
+For more information, see [Managed Google Play web links](../apps/apps-add-android-for-work.md#managed-google-play-web-links)

 ## Device management